dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 7. If your Kubernetes distribution doesn't have Volume Snapshot feature enabled, Refer to [this section](../../snapshots) to install the Volume Snapshot CRDs and the default snapshot controller.

-8. If Replication is checked in the wizard, only the sidecar is enabled.
-Refer to [Replication](../../replication/deployment/) on how to configure communication between Kubernetes clusters and the replication controller.
+8. If Replication is checked in the wizard, refer to [Replication](../../replication/deployment/) on how to configure communication between Kubernetes clusters.

 >NOTE: The CSM Installation Wizard generates values.yaml with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).